HIPAA Compliant E-Signatures: Healthcare Provider Guide (2026)

 - Signing completion rates and turnaround times

-- Security incident reports
+- Security incident reports and access anomalies

-- User access logs
+- User access logs and permission changes

-- Compliance audit results
+- HIPAA compliance audit results

 Common HIPAA Compliance Mistakes with E-Signatures

-- No BAA in place: Always ensure your e-signature vendor has signed a Business Associate Agreement
+- No BAA in place: Always ensure your e-signature vendor has signed a Business Associate Agreement before processing any PHI

 - Inadequate authentication: Relying solely on email links without additional identity verification for PHI-containing documents